-Welcome to Decoded, a regular series that deciphers different corners of the UK performance landscape.
-This week, Backstage takes a look at the Royal Shakespeare Company.
+Welcome to Decoded, a series that deciphers different corners of the UK performance landscape.
+This week, Backstage examines the Royal Shakespeare Company.
 It’s been around for over a century and still going strong.
 We take a look at why that is and how you can get involved.

-Don’t Say: “Yet again, all the public money goes to borrr-ing men in tights nonny nonnying.”
+Don’t Say: “Yet again, all the public money goes to borrr-ing men in tights.”

-Do Say: “A forward-thinking and innovative theatre company working hard to bring the Bard’s work to new global audiences.”
+Do Say: “A forward-thinking and innovative theatre company working hard to bring the Bard to new global audiences.”

 What is it?